-\begin{boxB} \textbf{Summary}: Complexities arise due to the need to coordinate between the domain and the problem.
-Human-in-the-loop interactions are frequently employed \citep{kelly2023there}, whereas other methods incorporate pre-processing steps--involving external tools like FastDownward and VAL (\citealp{zhou2023isrllmiterativeselfrefinedlarge}; \citealp{smirnov2024generatingconsistentpddldomains}) or custom-designed rules \citep{mahdavi2024leveragingenvironmentinteractionautomated, gestrin2024nl2planrobustllmdrivenplanning}.
-Yet, these linear pipelines risk cascading errors--such as the possibility of new objects in the task, prompting new PDDL types in the domain. \textbf{Future work} should focus on modularity, such as enabling dynamic integration of types and predicates in later stages of generation.
+\begin{boxB} \textbf{Summary and Future Directions}: Complexities arise when coordinating the domain and respective problem.
+Human-in-the-loop interactions are frequently employed \citep{kelly2023there}, whereas other methods incorporate pre-processing steps---involving external tools like FastDownward and VAL (\citealp{zhou2023isrllmiterativeselfrefinedlarge}; \citealp{smirnov2024generatingconsistentpddldomains}) or custom-designed rules \citep{mahdavi2024leveragingenvironmentinteractionautomated, gestrin2024nl2planrobustllmdrivenplanning}.
+These linear pipelines risk cascading errors, such as the possibility of new objects in the later stages of the task, prompting new PDDL types in the domain.
+Future work should focus on modularity, such as enabling dynamic integration of types and predicates in later stages of generation.
 This would result in more adaptable and error-tolerant planning systems. \end{boxB}